ebayrunner/Coffeeonline/README.md

-The index.html is CoffeeOnline.html, that file alone has all of the external scripts to run the project.
+The index.html has all of the external scripts to run the project.
 In addition, there is a dependence on the jquery library for some functionality

 This project illustrates utilization of Javascript, HTML, CSS and the JQUERY library.